Updated 31 July 2017

 Gross Treasury Bond issuance in 2017-18 is expected to be around $80 billion, most of which will be achieved via tenders.
 After accounting for maturities of $31 billion and buybacks of around $15 billion of Treasury Bonds maturing in future financial years, this represents net issuance of $34 billion.

-Weekly Treasury Bond tender issuance of around $1.4 billion each week (in addition to tenders held in conjunction with buyback tenders) will be maintained for the remainder of 2016‑17 and into 2017-18.
+Weekly Treasury Bond tender issuance will total around $1.4 billion each week (in addition to tenders held in conjunction with buyback tenders).

 It is planned to establish new bond lines maturing in November 2022 and November 2029 in 2017-18.
-Syndicated tap issues of existing long-dated bond lines are also planned, in accordance with previous advice.
+A Syndicated tap of the June 2039 bond line was conducted in July; further syndicated taps of existing long-dated bond lines are planned, in accordance with previous advice.

 A new May 2041 bond line is planned to be issued in early 2018-19.
 This is part of the AOFM’s commitment to support the operation of the 20 year Treasury Bond futures contract.